OXID-eSales/paypal-checkout-documentation/releases/paypal-checkout-240.rst

 1. Update to :productname:`PayPal Checkout` 2.4.0.

-   For more information, see :ref:`installation:Install Minor Update`.
+   For more information, see :ref:`installation:Installing a minor update`.

 #.
 Go through the registration process (onboarding) again.

    After a successful technical check, the availability of PayPal Vaulting is confirmed in the :guilabel:`Activation for special payment methods has taken place` area (:ref:`oxdajr05`, item 4).

-   For more information on going through the registration process (onboarding), see :ref:`configuration:API credentials`.
+   For more information on going through the registration process (onboarding), see :ref:`configuration:API credentials: Onboarding`.

 |result|

 PayPal Vaulting is activated by default (:ref:`oxdajr14`, Pos.
 1).

 Deactivate it if required.
-For more information, see :ref:`configuration:Disabling PayPal Vaulting`.
+For more information, see :ref:`configuration:Deactivating PayPal Vaulting`.

 Changed payment methods
 ^^^^^^^^^^^^^^^^^^^^^^^